-The Spring Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for February 27, 2017 and March 21, 2017.
-To view the times/locations and, to register for the meetings, please visit the GVSU Seminar page at www.gvsu.edu/sprout.
+The Fall Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for November 2, 2017 and November 6, 2017.
+To view the times/locations and register for the meetings, please visit Sprout.

-Grand Valley State University is committed to equal opportunity, affirmative action and multiculturalism both in spirit and according to related laws and regulations.
-As a part of our commitment, this web page provides information about the people and resources available to assist you.
-Please don't hesitate to contact us with your questions, concerns and ideas.
+Grand Valley State University is committed to equal opportunity, affirmative action, and multiculturalism both in spirit and according to related laws and regulations.
+As a part of our commitment, this website provides information about the people and resources available to assist you.
+Please don't hesitate to contact us with your questions, concerns, and ideas.

 The University is also committed to maintaining a climate conducive to an educational, living, and employment environment that is free from unlawful acts of harassment and discrimination, as well as those defined by this policy.
 All members of the community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 It is neither the purpose nor intent of this policy to infringe on the First Amendment or academic freedom as defined by the University.